winglang/wing/docs/docs/03-language-reference.md

 #### 1.6.3 Unwrapping using `if let`

-The `if let` statement can be used to test if an optional is defined and *unwrap* it into a non-optional variable defined inside the block:
+The `if let` statement (or `if let var` for a reassignable variable) can be used to test if an optional is defined and *unwrap* it into a non-optional variable defined inside the block:

 ```TS
 if let address = myPerson.address {